 Richard Greenwald, PhD

-Rick lives in Norwich, VT with his wife Ann and their two sons, and enjoys driving and working on his ’68 Cutlass Convertible, being in the woods, and continues to fulfill his longtime sports passions through soccer, hockey, and skiing with friends and family.
+Rick lives nearby to the Simbex offices in Lebanon, NH with his wife Ann.
+He enjoys following the exploits of his two adult sons, enjoys driving and working on his ’68 Cutlass Convertible, being in the woods, and continues to fulfill his longtime sports passions through soccer, hockey, and skiing with friends and family.

 Jeff Chu, MS